 It gives just enough moisture on the skin without the heaviness.
 It’s important to moisturize the eye area and find a formula that won’t leave the skin feels greasy or tacky.
 This is one of them.
 At first, I was just OK with this.
 Didn’t notice anything special in a short amount of time (by “short”, I mean 3 months and over).
 But since I resort this to morning routine, I can see how it somewhat helps minimizing puffiness.
 Not much, but it’s enough to get me through the day.
 I use about the size of a mung bean for every use to cover my under eyes and eyelids.

-Considering the pocket-friendly price, USD 25 or IDR 355.000, I don’t feel so bad at using NUXE Eye Cream every morning.
+I used NUXE Eye Cream every morning.
+Considering the pocket-friendly price, USD 25 or IDR 355.000, it’s quite a steal.
 It’s a good basic eye cream, in my opinion.

 After the Revitalizing Eye Cream (which I never get to try due to misplacing the sample packet *sobs*), TATCHA came out with an eye serum.
 It falls under the Luminous line, which focuses on hydration and glow (speaking of glow, check out its Dewy Skin Mist).
 It comes in a tube with a cooling ceramic applicator.
 The texture is also a lotion, but runnier and thinner than NUXE Eye Cream which makes it fitting to be called a serum.
 What I like to do is dot the eye serum, dab and sweep it across the eye area first with my finger before using the applicator to do a light circular massage.